-Cost Breakdown: Should I Drive or Ship My Car?March 23, 2020
+Cost Breakdown: Should I Ship Or Drive A Car Across The CountryMarch 23, 2020

 Perhaps you’re a first-time car buyer who’s found a great deal, but it’s out of state.
 Or perhaps you’re moving house, or you’re moving a car for family.
 Whatever the case, you might be in a dilemma.

-Is the main question in your mind: should I drive or ship my car across county?
+Is the main question in your mind: should I ship or drive a car across the country?
 Then keep reading.
 We’ll break down all the possible scenarios to help you make the best decision for your situation.

 Driving a Car Coast-to-Coast for 2,000+ Miles